felix-seifert/Sanifill/README.md

 others Kafka and database).
 This can be achieved by spinning up the Docker containers in [`docker-compose.yml`](infrastructure/docker-compose.yml) with a simple `docker-compose up`.

-To simulate some physical sensor which publish their data to Kafka, start sensors in the folder [sensor](sensor) with `./mvnw quarkus:dev -Dquarkus.http.port=<port> -Dsensor.id=<sensor-id>`.
+To simulate some physical sensors which publish their data to Kafka, start any desired number of sensors in the folder [sensor](sensor) with `./mvnw quarkus:dev -Dquarkus.http.port=<port> -Dsensor.id=<sensor-id>`.

-You can then use the Vaadin frontend to consume the sensor data from Kafka.
-Just start the [Sanifill frontend](frontend) with `mvn spring-boot:run -Pproduction` and open `http://localhost:8080/` to see the frontend programme.
+You can then use the Vaadin frontend to consume the sensor data from Kafka and display analytics performed on the data.
+Just start the [Sanifill frontend](frontend) by navigating to its folder and executing the command `mvn spring-boot:run -Pproduction`.
+Open `http://localhost:8080/` to see the frontend programme.

+Further analytics can be performed on the sensor data.
+This often required the history of more or all the sensor data.
+The service [database-storage](database-storage) consumes the Kafka messages to store them in a relational database.
+Start the service by navigating to its folder and executing the command `./mvnw quarkus:dev -Dquarkus.http.port=<port>`.

 ## Used Technology

-* Quarkus to build sensor simulations
+* Quarkus to build sensor simulations and backend services
-* Docker to run required infrastructure and simplify running of built applications
 * Kafka (with Zookeeper) as message broker between sensors and other components
+* PostgreSQL as relational database to persist sensors' data
 * Spring Boot and Vaadin to build frontend which consumes other services via Kafka and REST API
+* Docker to run required infrastructure and simplify running of built applications

 ## Copyright and License